-Ever since I was a little kid, I was fascinated by why we do what we do.
-I preferred to sit on the side of the sandbox studying the other kids, rather than get in there and join them.
+Ever since I was little, I was fascinated by human behavior.
+I preferred to sit on the side of the sandbox studying the other kids, rather than getting in there and joining them.
 Over the years, this love and fascination never went away.
-Today as a psychotherapist, I get to do what comes naturally, while helping people along the path of growing into the best versions of themselves.
+Today as a psychotherapist, I get to do what comes naturally, while helping people grow into the best versions of themselves.

-I received my Masters Degree in clinical social work from Smith College School for Social Work and am a Licensed Clinical Social Worker in both California and New York.
-Currently, I am in a year-long program, called Foundations of Well-Being, focusing on the science of positive neuroplasticity and practice of mindfulness.
-I am also studying towards certification in a practice of meditative inquiry called iRest Yoga Nidra.
-On top of my formal education, I offer aspects of these latter teachings in my work with clients to allow a more holistic approach to healing.
+I received my Masters Degree in Clinical Social Work from Smith College School for Social Work and have been a Licensed Clinical Social Worker in both California and New York.
+I participated in a year-long program led by author and neuropsychologist Rick Hanson, focusing on the science of positive neuroplasticity and practices of mindfulness.
+I also studied iRest Yoga Nidra, a process of meditative inquiry useful in treating trauma, anxiety, and depression.
+Upon starting my private practice, I trained and got certified in EMDR.

 Over the course of my career, I’ve worked as a psychotherapist and social worker in private practice and a variety of community organizations.
 Populations I’ve worked with before which have uniquely influenced my work today include: